davidsonsousa/Start-Stop-Dev-Services/README.md

 # Start-Stop-Dev-Services

-These are the scripts I use in order to start and stop the Windows Services I have for development.

 If you aim to use it, I'd recommend to adapt the `$serviceNames` to your needs.
 This is my current usage:

 `$serviceNames = ('MSSQLSERVER', 'RabbitMQ', 'com.docker.service')`